instructor-ai/instructor/docs/blog/posts/validation-part1.md

     return mutation(value)
 ```

-## What is instructor?
+## What is Instructor?

 `Instructor` helps to ensure you get the exact response type you're looking for when using openai's function call api.
-Once you've defined the pydantic model for your desired response, `Instructor` handles all the complicated logic in-between - from the parsing/validation of the response to the automatic retries for invalid responses.
+Once you've defined the `Pydantic` model for your desired response, `Instructor` handles all the complicated logic in-between - from the parsing/validation of the response to the automatic retries for invalid responses.
 This means that we can build in validators 'for free' and have a clear separation of concerns between the prompt and the code that calls openai.

 ```python
 import openai